YuechuanLi/model_hub/docs/design.md

    * Structured logging (JSON).
    * Log sinks: console + file + Modern Logging platform.
 Currently SigNoz as first choice.
+   * **TODO**: SigNoz log integration is currently not working.
+Logs are not being properly ingested by SigNoz.
+This needs investigation and fixing.
+For now, rely on console/file logging.
    * Metrics scraping: simple /v1/metrics endpoint.

 ---